ska-telescope/developer.skatelescope.org/src/reference/vault.rst

   Using "vault" secret resolver...
   ERROR: Job failed (system failure): resolving secrets: secret not found: CONTEXT_VALUES

-On the other hand, if the job starts, it means that Gitlab was able to handle all operations.
+On the other hand, if the job starts, it means that GitLab was able to handle all operations.